-The standard four-block H{∞} scheme benefits from attractive numerical and physical properties and analytically guarantees the stability margin and robustness.
+The standard four-block $H{\infty}$ scheme benefits from attractive numerical and physical properties and analytically guarantees the stability margin and robustness.
 Although the scheme offers an all-in-one design procedure, it must be used in association with order-reduction techniques to obtain the final controller.
 The all-in-one approach prevents the designer from having to do repeated iterations between preprocessing, optimal design, and post-processing, as experienced in the classical control design procedure.
-The all-in-one control design procedure has been implemented in a ready-to-use engineering software tool based on MATLAB from MathWorks and in dedicated control toolboxes (see figure at left).
+The all-in-one control design procedure has been implemented in a ready-to-use engineering software tool based on MATLAB from Mathworks and in dedicated control toolboxes (Figure 3).